 2. Snag a Ticket Deal

 If you are used to Disneyland where ticket discounts are very minimal, refocus your thinking.
 Legoland has bigger deals, particularly for multi-day tickets.
+(See more Disneyland vs. Legoland differences in this comparison guide.)

 We pre-purchased 2 day tickets online from Get Away Today, a travel agency that specializes in SoCal family vacations that I partner with and recommend (putting my money where my mouth is!).
 Get Away Today had a two day Legoland hopper tickets for both adults and kids that include admission to both Legoland California and the Sea Life Aquarium for just $89 total.
 Quality theme parks simply don’t get much cheaper than $45 per person per day.